-Puerh Tea is sometimes put into the Black Tea category, but it should actually have a category all its own.
-Traditional Puerh is made from large-leaf, oldgrowth trees in Yunnan province, the birthplace of all tea.
+Puerh tea is sometimes put into the black tea category, but it should actually have a category all its own.
+Traditional puerh is made from large-leaf, old-growth trees in Yunnan province, the birthplace of all Tea.
 The tea is picked and then withered to soften the leaves and oxidize them a bit.
 This withering can be done indoors or outdoors, depending on the weather.
-Then, tea is pan-fried to kill the green enzymes and arrest oxidation.
-It is next rolled to break down the cellular structure and further encourage oxidation.
-Finally, traditional Puerh Tea is sundried.
+Then, tea is pan-fired to kill the green enzymes and arrest oxidation.
+It is next rolled to break down the cellular structure and shape it.
+Finally, traditional puerh tea is sun-dried.
 At this stage it is called "rough tea (mao cha)."
-Puerh Tea is then often compressed into cakes, but can remain loose as is.
+Puerh tea is then often compressed into cakes, but can remain loose as is.
+The defining characteristics of puerh production are a shorter firing (sa qing) and sun-drying, both of which contribute to its fermentation.

 Puerh tea is unique because the trees in the jungles of Southwestern China are covered in hundreds of species of molds and bacteria before the leaves are even picked.
-The relationship Puerh Tea has with these microbes is magical, allowing it to ferment over time as it ages.
-All tea can age, and improve over time, but none like Puerh.
-Puerh Tea transforms completely over time, changing from a bitter, astringent liquor to a deep and dark brew that is full of more Qi than any other kind of tea.
-Nowadays, tea drinkers mostly feel that even twenty or thirty-year-old Puerh is ancient.
-But there was a time, and not so long ago, when tea drinkers only drank Puerh Teas that were above seventy!
+The relationship puerh tea has with these microbes is magical, allowing it to ferment over time as it ages.
+All tea can age and improve over time, but none like puerh.
+Puerh tea transforms completely over time, changing from a bitter, astringent liquor to a deep and dark brew that is full of more Qi than any other kind of tea.
+Nowadays, tea drinkers mostly feel that even twenty or thirty-year-old puerh is ancient.
+But there was a time, and not so long ago, when tea drinkers only drank puerh teas that were above seventy!

-In the 60's, and then officially in 1972, several Puerh factories were working to try to speed up the fermentation of Puerh artificially.
+Starting in the 60's, and then officially in 1972, several puerh factories were working to try to speed up the fermentation of puerh artificially.
 Of course they weren't successful.
 How could science ever create the magic of seventy or a hundred years?
-What they did do, however, was create a new kind of tea, called "Ripe Puerh (shou)."
-Ripe Puerh is processed like traditional "Raw Puerh (sheng)" only with the added step of post-production piling.
+What they did do, however, was create a new kind of tea, called "ripe puerh (shou)."
+Ripe puerh is processed like traditional "raw puerh (sheng)" only with the added step of post-production piling.
 They moisten piles of rough tea (mao cha) and then cover the pile with a thermal blanket, trapping heat and moisture and speeding up the bacteria's work.
 This is much like composting.
-This idea to artificially ferment the tea post-production came from the Puerh factory owners' and researchers' trips to Black Tea factories.
-Because Ripe Puerh was developed out of Black Tea production, many authors put all Puerh in the Black Tea category.
-The problem with this, however, is that it ignores all the Raw Puerh (sheng), which is nothing like Black Tea; and is furthermore the traditional, and by quantity and quality the greater kind of Puerh Tea as well.
+This idea to artificially ferment the tea post-production came from the puerh factory owners' and researchers' trips to black tea factories.
+Because ripe puerh was developed out of black tea production, many authors put all puerh in the black tea category.
+The problem with this, however, is that it ignores all the raw puerh (sheng), which is nothing like black tea; and is furthermore the traditional, and by quantity and quality the greater kind of puerh tea as well.
 It is, therefore, much more logical to give this unique tea its own category altogether.